Sugarcane Aphid Detection Over Time in the United States

 Here are Some Publications Regarding Management

-Sugarcane Aphid (Hemiptera: Aphididae): A New Pest on Sorghum in North America Dr. Bowling and a variety of researchers from Texas, Oklahoma, Georgia, Louisiana and Arkansas talk about this pest in detail and the most recent research being conducted.
+Sugarcane Aphid (Hemiptera: Aphididae): A New Pest on Sorghum in North America A variety of researchers from Texas, Oklahoma, Georgia, Louisiana and Arkansas talk about this pest in detail and the most recent research being conducted.

 Sugarcane Aphid A New Sorghum Pest in North America Published in 2016, this document gives important and simplified details about the sugarcane aphid including distribution, seasonal occurrence information, identification, management and damage.

 Sugarcane Aphid: Management Guidelines for Grain and Forage Sorghum in Texas Published in 2016, this guide is the most up to date guide giving specific information for sorghum producers helping them manage this pest more efficiently.
 It includes information on identification, detection techniques, pesticide usage and more.

 Sugarcane Aphid Quick Checker Scouting Card This scouting card can help you more quickly make an estimation of the number of sugarcane aphids present in your field.
 Included are identification reminders and thresholds to determine if you need to take action against the aphid.